AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 **Full Direct Lighting PBR Shader**

-All that's left now is to pass the final tone mapped and gamma
+All that's left now is to pass the final tone mapped and gamma corrected color to the fragment shader's output channel